Thehashhobo/My-webscrapper/README.md

 # My-webscrapper
-A web scrapper that builds a dataset
+A web scrapper that builds a dataset of recipes including their details, this will be used later in a project fridge manager project